meredithcoyne/good_readme/README.md

   Run the following commands for project to:

   ## Usage
-  undefined
+  j

   ## License
-  This application is licensed under undefined.
+  This application is licensed under MIT.

   ## Contribution
   undefined